lynkos/lynkos.github.io/README.md

 * **Trash**
   * Clicking the trash icon in the dock opens the trash
   * Clicking "Empty Trash" will empty the trash (i.e. replace the trash icon with an empty trash icon and produce a sound effect)

-Additional features are still in development, and current features are actively being optimized and improved!

 ## Requirements
 - [x] [npm](https://docs.npmjs.com/getting-started)